My Rankings Decreased. What Should I Do? An Actionable Guide

 2. Check who outranked you.

 It may happen that your competitors have done some great SEO and outranked you.
-Go to the search engine in question and see who is higher than you.
-Now use the WebCEO Competitor Metrics report located in the Backlink Quality tool.
+Open the search engine which shows those problematic results and see who is higher than you.
+Now refer to the WebCEO Competitor Link Profile report located in the Backlink Quality tool.

 What to do: Direct all your resources to strengthen your SEO.
 Yes, it will be hard.
 Start with keyword research again.
 With the Google Hummingbird update you may get even more traffic with long-tail keywords.
 In the long run you will need better conversions, not rankings with no traffic.